 Luckily he was a very easy-going baby and took to feeding quickly.

 I loved every minute of feeding him.
-After returning to work when he was 9 months old it became a logistical nightmare and I had to stop, I was gutted.
+Returning to work when he was nine months old became a logistical nightmare, and I had to stop; I was gutted.

 The next time around was quite different.
 My second son was a very demanding baby!
-He seemed to feed constantly, he developed thrush in his mouth at one point and he made sure I didn't sleep more than an hour or two for the first few months!
+He seemed to feed constantly, developed thrush in his mouth at one point, and made sure I didn't sleep more than an hour or two for the first few months!

-My daughter came along some years later and by then I had strong views on breastfeeding - I was determined that although I had to go back to work when she was 9 months, I wouldn't quit that early.
-With help from my boss (and a change in breastfeeding laws) I was able to express while at work and feed at home.
-My daughter quickly realized that when I was at work (I worked nights) there were no breasts, so would sleep all night long.
+My daughter came along some years later, and by then, I had strong views on breastfeeding - I was determined that although I had to go back to work when she was nine months, I wouldn't quit that early.
+With help from my boss (and a change in breastfeeding laws), I was able to express while at work and feed at home.
+My daughter quickly realized that when I was at work (I worked nights), there were no breasts, so that she would sleep all night long.

 If I was at home, it was another matter!
-Breasts on tap and she took full advantage.
-The only problem I had with her, was one horrendous night I wasn't able to express, I worked 12 hours and by the time I came home, I knew I had mastitis.
+Breasts on tap, and she took full advantage.
+The only problem I had with her was one horrendous night I couldn't express, I worked 12 hours, and by the time I came home, I knew I had mastitis.

-Luckily she did it gradually and I only had slight engorgement to deal with.
-Since then I have trained to be a breastfeeding peer supporter and can't tell you how rewarding it is to help mums learn and get to grips with feeding their babies.
-Anything that makes more mums choose to breastfeed is great."
+Luckily she did it gradually, and I only had slight engorgement to deal with.
+Since then, I have trained to be a breastfeeding peer supporter and can't tell you how rewarding it is to help mums learn and get to grips with feeding their babies.
+Anything that makes more mums choose to breastfeed is excellent."